jsloves/Rapid7-Report-Scraper/README.md

 3. Move the generated text file into the folder with the script.

 4. Run the corresponding script by simply double clicking on it.
-Simply copy/paste the results into the spreadsheet present in the folder.
+Simply copy/paste the results wherever you want, they are tabulated.